 If the problem remains unresolved, your doctor can contact the national contact point CareCoach (our technical support partner) on +32 2 321 01 73 or at hello@mova.care.
 Together we will see how we can solve the problem as quickly as possible.

-You need a mobile phone on which you can receive text messages.
-It doesn’t have to be a smartphone, any mobile phone with which you can receive messages is acceptable.
+To move your medical records with PatientSupportR’s “mova”, you need a mobile phone on which you can receive text messages.
+This does not have to be a smartphone, any mobile phone that allows you to receive messages is okay.

-Your GP is the author of your medical file.
-If you have any questions about the contents of your file and/or if you want to have something changed, you can talk to him or her about it.
+The GP is the author of your medical record.
+If you have questions about the contents of your file and/or if you want something to be amended, you can speak to him or her about it.

-In his or her medical software, your GP can make personal notes.
-The system stores this sensitive information in a separate place.
-When your medical file is exported, these personal notes are not copied along.
-Your new GP will therefore not be able to see this information.
+In his or her practice system, your GP can take personal notes.
+The system stores that sensitive information in a separate place.
+When your medical file is exported for a move, these personal notes are not copied along.
+So your new GP will not see that information.
+As soon as our “viewer” that allows you to view your medical file at home is ready, you will not be able to see that information either.

-However, it is important that the GP stores sensitive information in the correct way, under the personal notes.
+A condition is that the GP stores sensitive information in the correct way, under the personal notes.

 This should be possible in the future, but first there must be protocols and agreements at European level.
 At the moment this is not yet the case (at least not for an extended period of time).
-To give you the opportunity to take your medical file abroad, we have developed the smart stick solution PatientSupportR.
+To give you the opportunity to take your medical file abroad, we have developed the”mova”-solution PatientSupportR.
 Thanks to this solution you will have control over your medical file.

 Your medical file tells the story of your health.
 So it seems logical that you can look at that story whenever you want.
 In most European countries, this right is explicitly provided by law.
 This right means that as a patient you can request access to your medical file.
 You are entitled to receive a copy, you can ask questions about the contents of your file and you can have any errors corrected.
 This right does not yet apply in all EU Member States, but organisations such as the World Health Organisation and the Council of Europe are working towards this goal.